ASPP/scientific_programming_patterns/class_notes.md

 # need to do the bookkeeping for i, j in case you want to create / simulate entire trajectories
 # changing the next step probability is going to be trouble

+- serialization
+# Open discussion: what happens when the class changes?
+# Discussion in to_json: what happens if the code breaks before the array is saved?
+What to do about it?

 - break out the context map initialization

 # the activation map initialization varies independently from the class